lmbd92/library_pro/README.md

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ```

+## PostMand resources

+To test this API you need to use the [postman_collection.json](doc/Library_API.postman_collection.json) file to import the resources to your postman app.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).